emyode/webappTemplate/README.md

 The Yaml build includes a nuget restore.

 This should include everything required to rapidly set up a deployment pipeline for a new project.

-## To do
-@code
-- Add a Database project

-@deployment
-- Add a process that inspects the web config and ensures the connection string is updated with the proper values
-- Add a process that updates the Database based on the dabase projects DACPAC file